belongtothenight/fuzzy_ctl_code/final/readme.md

 This project is to create a GUI for parameter tuning of Fuzzy Logic Controllers (FLC).

 Use standard format to receive input, output, logic and rules.
-Run simulation to see whether it will go out of spec.
+Use eFFL to run simulation to see whether it will go out of spec.

 ## Dependencies